The Oxford Battery Metals Lectures

 Addressing the critical issues facing the EV supply chain

-In the context of a rapidly-evolving market, with the recent announcement of Northvolt's bankruptcy, low commodity price cycles, and the increasing dominance of China's market share, the hands-on industry-leading experts will be addressing the critical questions, such as:
+In the context of a rapidly evolving market, with Trump's tariff announcements, Northvolt's bankruptcy, low commodity price cycles, and China's increasing EV market share, the hands-on industry-leading experts will be addressing the critical questions, such as:

 - How can battery supply chains be financed amid tightening capital markets, increasing geopolitical risk, and a low commodity price cycle?